Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

-The dynamics exhibits a two-stage behavior: a carrier-carrier–dominated redistribution on the tens-of-femtoseconds timescale, followed by carrier–phonon–assisted cooling/thermalization over a few hundred femtoseconds.
-This two-timescale trend is consistent with time-resolved spectroscopy measurements in the same density/fluence range, which report a fast (tens of fs) and a slower (hundreds of fs) component~\cite{Nie2014, DalConte2015}, and with pump–probe photoconductivity/photoluminescence reporting sub-ps relaxation at comparable densities~\cite{Docherty2014}.
+The dynamics exhibits a two-stage behavior: a carrier-carrier-dominated redistribution on the tens-of-femtoseconds timescale, followed by carrier-phonon-assisted cooling/thermalization over a few hundred femtoseconds.
+This two-timescale trend is consistent with time-resolved spectroscopy measurements in the same density/fluence range, which report a fast (tens of fs) and a slower (hundreds of fs) component~\cite{Nie2014, DalConte2015}, and with pump-probe photoconductivity/photoluminescence reporting sub-ps relaxation at comparable densities~\cite{Docherty2014}.
 We emphasize that including carrier-carrier scattering is essential; omitting it leads to multi-ps relaxation and the loss of the observed two-stage character, see Fig.~\ref{fig:sumup}(a).

-The photocarrier relaxation pathway is even more evident in the momentum-resolved electron and hole densities [see Eq.~\eqref{eq:electron_hole_momentum_densities}] of Figs.~\ref{fig:MoS2_fig2}(b)–\ref{fig:MoS2_fig2}(c), which highlight intervalley scattering among the main valleys driven by large-$\vb{q}$ carrier–phonon scattering.
+The photocarrier relaxation pathway is even more evident in the momentum-resolved electron and hole densities (see Eq.~\eqref{eq:electron_hole_momentum_densities}) of Figs.~\ref{fig:MoS2_fig2}(b)-\ref{fig:MoS2_fig2}(c), which highlight intervalley scattering among the main valleys driven by large-$\vb{q}$ carrier-phonon scattering.

-Finally, Fig.~\ref{fig:MoS2_fig2}(d) reports the energy-resolved occupations (blue symbols) together with fits to a two-chemical-potential Fermi–Dirac distribution (green dashed lines).
+Finally, Fig.~\ref{fig:MoS2_fig2}(d) reports the energy-resolved occupations (blue symbols) together with fits to a two-chemical-potential Fermi-Dirac distribution (green dashed lines).
 Already at $t=60$~fs the real-time occupations are well described by this distribution, albeit with an electronic temperature of several thousand Kelvin.
-Over the next few hundred femtoseconds, the electron–hole plasma cools as energy flows into the phonon degrees of freedom, yielding a near-thermal distribution with an electronic temperature of a few hundred Kelvin.
+Over the next few hundred femtoseconds, the electron-hole plasma cools as energy flows into the phonon degrees of freedom, yielding a near-thermal distribution with an electronic temperature of a few hundred Kelvin.

 These observations support the use of constrained electronic occupations in first-principles calculations~\cite{Marini2021} to describe time-dependent electronic properties even shortly after photoexcitation, and suggest that, to leading order, energy transfer to the lattice can be modeled simply by changing the electronic temperature.